yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 #### Subject
 PISA assesses reading literacy, mathematics literacy, and science literacy at each administration.
 In addition, the IDE contains data from the administration of the 2012, 2015, and 2018 PISA financial literacy assessments, the 2012 PISA problem-solving assessments, and the 2015 PISA collaborative problem-solving assessment.

-#### Measures
+#### Dependent Variables
-The PISA IDE includes measures for each subject when selected, such as an overall scale, subscales (if applicable), and continuous variables.
+The PISA IDE includes dependent variables for each subject when selected, such as an overall scale, subscales (if applicable), and continuous variables.

 Although each administration of PISA assesses mathematics, reading, and science, one of these subjects is assessed in depth in each administration.
-You can choose between the overall scale and/or any of the subject’s subscales as your measure.
+You can choose between the overall scale and/or any of the subject’s subscales as your dependent variable.
 However, subscales are only available for a subject area in the years in which it was the major domain.
 The major subject area assessed in 2000 was reading literacy; in 2003, mathematics literacy; and in 2006, science literacy.
 The cycle fully repeated itself in 2009 and began again in 2018.
 Subscales are constituent parts of the major overall subject scale for an assessment and are specified by the PISA assessment frameworks.
 In the years when a subject area is a minor domain, only an overall scale is available, and it is based on a set of items of varying difficulty that represent the range of topics covered by the full assessment.
 Only overall scale scores are reported in the IDE for financial literacy, problem solving, and collaborative problem solving.
 Please see Section I. Background, for more information.

 In 2015 and 2006, science was the major domain, and reading and mathematics were minor domains.
 Therefore, for these years, subscales are only available for science data; only single composite scales are available for PISA reading and mathematics data.